stclaird/Cloud-IP-Address-Ranges/README.md

 ./cloudiptodb
 ```

-This will produce a database file in the directory output
+This will produce a database file in the directory /output
 You can run this simply with the following command

 ```